-1) The exterior of the buildings is predominantly traditional brick construction with concrete access decks at rear.
+1) The exterior of the buildings is predominantly traditional brick construction with concrete access decks.

-2) Stairs are naturally ventilated at ground and first floor as not enclosed at rear.
+2) Individual communal windows to the stairs are UPVC.
+Stairs are naturally ventilated at the top and bottom as not enclosed.

-3) Front entrance doors are predominately non fire rated.
-This block should be considered for a door replacement programme.
-(See observations)
+3) Front entrance doors are predominately non fire resisting.
+This is acceptable due to two-way travel conditions.